timo-reymann/imageserver/README.md

 An image processing server for easy resizing and modifying images on the fly

 ## Requirements
-To run it you need GraphicsMagick and Node 8+ installed
+To run it you need GraphicsMagick, ImageMick, Python 2.7 and Node 8+ installed

 ## How to use?